You can claim Housing and/or Council Tax Support if you:

 Housing Benefit advice for pensioners

-These rules apply to anyone who has reached pensionable age, or whose partner is of pensionable age.You can find out if you are of pensionsable age by visiting the Gov.uk website.
+These rules apply to anyone who has reached pensionable age, or whose partner is of pensionable age.You can find out if you are of pensionable age by visiting the Gov.uk website.

 If you receive Savings Credits only, then the Pension Service will give you an ‘assessed income figure’.
-This is what we will use to calculate your Housing and Council Tax Benefit entitlement.
+This is what we will use to calculate your Housing and Council Tax Support entitlement.

 Housing Benefit advice for students